What is Retinol? Breaking Down The Key Benefits

 There are many products available and a variety of ingredients used in skincare lines to help improve skin health or reduce the appearance of acne breakouts or fine lines and wrinkles.
 If you are looking for ways to improve your skin’s health and appearance, it is likely that you have explored the various products available and have run across frequently used ingredients.
-One ingredient commonly used in skincare products is retinol, but what is retinol?
-If you have asked yourself, “What does retinol do?”, you are not alone.
+One ingredient commonly used in skincare products, anti-aging cream, is retinol.
+So what exactly is retinol?
+And how does it work with your skin?
+If you've ever asked yourself, “What does retinol do?”, you are not alone.
 There are many retinol benefits that are important to be aware of.
-To make the best choice possible for your skin, it is essential to understand what the ingredients are in your skincare products, as well as how they will benefit your skin with continued use.
-If you are looking to improve your skin’s health, the first place to explore is your skincare regimen.
-To help you make an informed decision about what products you should be using on your skin, the professionals at Kate Somerville have put together a foundational guide that delves into what retinol is, the top retinol skin benefits, and additional tips to help improve the appearance of your skin.
+The professionals at Kate Somerville have put together a foundational guide that delves into what retinol is, the top retinol skin benefits, and additional tips to help improve the appearance of your skin.

 Retinol is a commonly used ingredient, but many people still do not know exactly what retinol is.
-Could it be a chemical compound?
-Is it natural?
-Before we explore the key anti-aging benefits of retinol, it is important to understand what retinol actually is.
-At its base level, retinol is a form of Vitamin A. When placed on the surface of the skin, it is converted into retinoic acid.
-This ingredient is available in a wide variety of over-the-counter products.
+At its base level, retinol is a form of Vitamin A. When placed on the skin's surface, it is converted into retinoic acid.
+This skincare ingredient is available in a wide variety of over-the-counter products.
 When looking at various products containing retinol, you may also run across the term retinoids.
-To understand which form and potency of retinoic acid are in the product you are using and its associated potency, you must understand the difference between retinol and retinoids.
+To understand which form and potency of retinoic acid are in the skincare product you are using and its associated potency, you must first understand the difference between retinol and retinoids.

 The Difference Between Retinol and Retinoids